 Green: accessible independently

-- A specific route is adapted for people with reduced mobility.
+- Specific route adapted for people with reduced mobility.

-- Transport shouldn’t be an obstacle to your visit, parking spaces located near the route can be reserved by people on request.
+- Parking spaces located near the route can be reserved (Registration required – email@example.com).